matrix-org/matrix-spec-proposals/changelogs/legacy/client_server.rst

     ``GET /rooms/{roomId}/context/{eventId}``, as well as correcting the example for that API
-  - Clarify the behaviour of the "Room History Visibility" module; in particular, the behaviour of the ``shared`` history visibilty, and how events at visibility boundaries should be handled
+  - Clarify the behaviour of the "Room History Visibility" module; in particular, the behaviour of the ``shared`` history visibility, and how events at visibility boundaries should be handled
   - Separate the "Room Previews" module from "Guest access"
   - Reword the description of the ``profile_tag`` property in